Queries over infinite streams

 //plot: Line plot

-generating synthetic streams.
-For example, the function
+useful for generating synthetic streams.
+The system function

 simstream(Number pace)

-returns a simulated stream of numbers with
+returns a simulated stream of numbers with given pace

 Example: